sedmedgh/hcanvaser/docs/configuration.md

 | filterFontFace |                         `(fontFace: CSSStyleRule) => true`                         | ignore embeding fontFaces in canvas foreign-object
 | cssRuleSelector | `(rule: string) => rule.includes('::-webkit-scrollbar') \|\| rule.includes('scrollbar')` | select cssRules for add them to canvas foreign-object

-If you wish to exclude certain `Element`s from getting rendered, you can add a `hcanvaser-ignore` attribute to those elements and hcanvaser will exclude them from the rendering.
+If you wish to exclude certain `Element`s from getting rendered, you can add a `take-shot-ignore` attribute to those elements and take-shot will exclude them from the rendering.